quikdev/go/README.md

-  "p": 1,                                   // The number of programs that can be run in parallel "pgo": "file",                            // Specify the file path of a profile for profile-guided optimization "port": 8000,                             // Port to run WASM test server on "scripts": {                              // Collection of scripts to run with qgo exec
+  "p": 1,                                   // The number of programs that can be run in parallel "pgo": "file",                            // Specify the file path of a profile for profile-guided optimization "port": 8000,                             // Port to run WASM test server on "profile": {
+    "<profile_name>": {...}		    // Profile name to be passed to build/run commands via --profile flag.
+  },			    // Profiles to apply dynamically at build/run time.
+  "scripts": {                              // Collection of scripts to run with qgo exec
     "alias": "<command>"                    // Alias and command },